SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/palo-alto-networks-9.md

 ## Collect logs for the Palo Alto Networks 9 App

-This page provides instructions for configuring log collection for the Sumo Logic App for Palo Alto Networks 9, as well as sample log messages and a query example from a Palo Alto Networks App predefined dashboard.
+This section provides instructions for configuring log collection for the Sumo Logic App for Palo Alto Networks 9, as well as sample log messages and a query example from a Palo Alto Networks App predefined dashboard.

 ### Collection process overview